EldonGabriel/eldongabriel.github.io/_posts/2025-08-25-securing-sensitive-folders.md

 ## <center>What I Learned</center>

-- File Permissions Control Access: knowing a folder path isn’t enough without the correct ACLs.
+- File permissions control access: knowing a folder path isn’t enough without the correct ACLs.
 - Software restriction policies can stop programs like PowerShell.
 Misconfigurations, like accidentally blocking Admin, show why testing is critical.
 - There’s a thin line between keeping systems secure and keeping them usable.
 - A structured testing process is essential before applying new restrictions.